Maruko-ko/AiViTran-intern-repo/duplicate-repo/required_submission/0.Working_in_an_Agile/agile_ceremonies.md

 ### Backlog refinement
 #### Purpose
 - Ensure the backlog is up to date, prioritised, and contains items that are well defined enough to be worked on
-- Break down large items into smaller, actionable pieces
+- Break down large item into smaller, actionable piece

 ---